RndUsername/strike-open-api/README.md

 This specification is based on the official Strike API documentation.
 If you find any discrepancies or have suggestions for improvements, please open an issue or submit a pull request.

-Run `pnpm install` to setup the project and run `node src/main.ts --<version>` to create the spec, where `<version>` is the version that gets written into the spec.
+Run `pnpm install` to setup the project and run `pnpm run start <version>` to create the spec, where `<version>` is the version that gets written into the spec.
 Use at least version 24 of Node.js as this is a TypeScript project.

 ## License